jonathan-poole/qs-admin-guide/docs/asset_management/apps/optimize_sheet_order_for_adoption.md

 [![optimize_sheet_order_for_adoption10.png](images/optimize_sheet_order_for_adoption10.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/optimize_sheet_order_for_adoption10.png)

-As soon as the application gets duplicated it will be at the Personal > Work area.
-Now we can edit the Base Sheets order.
+As soon as the application gets duplicated the new application will be at the owner's Personal > Work area.
+Now the owner can edit the Base Sheets order.

 [![optimize_sheet_order_for_adoption11.png](images/optimize_sheet_order_for_adoption11.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/optimize_sheet_order_for_adoption11.png)